-Emergency telephone numbers (internal) - Extension 2222 or 3333
+Emergency / First Aid telephone numbers (internal) - Extension 2222 (or 3333)

-Emergency telephone number (external) 9/999 Fire/Police/Ambulance
+Emergency telephone number 9 (external connection) then 999 for Fire / Police / Ambulance

 1. Safety Organisation

 Health and safety within the Department is organised in accordance with the University Safety Code (Section 6.6 of the University Calendar) which should be studied by all members of staff.
 All members of staff will be issued with a copy of these Regulations and are required to sign a declaration stating that the Regulations have been read and understood.
 Supervisory staff should ensure that the attention of students is drawn to the provisions of the Safety Code and Departmental Safety Regulations.